Abas Arslanagić

 Abas Arslanagić (born October 2, 1944) is a Bosnian former handball player and coach who competed for Yugoslavia in the 1972 Summer Olympics and in the 1976 Summer Olympics.

 In 1972, he was part of the Yugoslav team which won the gold medal at the Munich Games.
 He played five matches including the final as goalkeeper.

 Four years later, he was a member of the Yugoslav team which finished fifth in the Olympic tournament.
 He played all six matches as goalkeeper.

-In 2013, Arslanagić went into retirement from coaching.
+In 2013, Arslanagić retired from coaching.